-Just three miles down the road from Galena is a tiny town that sprang up during the Kansas Mining hey days.
-In the beginning it was an early Quaker settlement.
+Just three miles down the road from Galena, the tiny town of Rivertonsprang up during the Kansas Mining heydays.
+In the beginning, it was an early Quaker settlement.
 But shortly after the turn of the century, the Empire District Electric Company dammed Shoal Creek just south of the Spring River to construct a hydroelectric plant at Riverton.
-The facility generated enough electricity to illuminate 80 communities as well as mining operations throughout the surrounding tri-state area.
+The facility generated enough electricity to illuminate 80 communities and mining operations throughout the surrounding tri-state area.
 The dam also created the recreational Lake Lowell.
-The power plant, which still operates today, is the only major businesses in this small Route 66 town.
+The power plant, which still operates today, is the only major business in this small Route 66 town.

-Just after crossing the Spring River, The Spring River Inn and a country club were constructed on the grounds of the electric plant, north of Lake Lowell.
-Built in 1905, the Inn and country club first catered to the wealthy patrons from Galena and became the social center of the area.
+Just after crossing the Spring River, The Spring River Inn and a country club were constructed on the grounds of the electric plant north of Lake Lowell.
+Built in 1905, the Inn and country club first catered to the wealthy patrons from Galena and became the area’s social center.
 However, when the depression hit, the club was sold in 1932 and was used as a boating club.

 Reopening in 1952, the restaurant and inn catered to the many travelers of the Mother Road.
-The restaurant was known for its thirty-five-foot buffet table loaded with home-cooked food, cinnamon pull-apart rolls and squaw bread.
-In the mid 1990’s the Inn and restaurant closed and a couple of years later the Inn burned to the ground.
-The restaurant has never reopened and as of this writing in 2010, the property was for sale.
+The restaurant was known for its 35-foot buffet table loaded with home-cooked food, cinnamon pull-apart rolls, and squaw bread.
+In the mid-1990s, the Inn and restaurant closed, and a couple of years later, the Inn burned to the ground.
+The restaurant has never reopened.

 The biggest attraction is the old Eisler Brother Store, built in 1925.
 A one-of-a-kind landmark, the store was originally a Standard Station.
 By 1932, a “Y Not Eat Barbecue” had been added.
 The Eisler family bought the location in 1973 and opened a market and deli.
 The old building is well maintained and still contains the original pressed tin ceiling.
-Be sure to stop here where you can not only see a variety of Route 66 souvenirs, but also enjoy an old-fashioned deli sandwich while watching the Mother Road travelers by the store’s front porch.
+Be sure to stop here where you can see a variety of Route 66 souvenirs and enjoy an old-fashioned deli sandwich while watching the Mother Road travelers by the store’s front porch.